JoaoVaz21/JoaoVaz21/README.md

-- 👋 Hi, I’m João Vaz and i'm a software engineer interested in becoming a full time game developper!
+- 👋 Hi, I’m João Vaz and i'm a software engineer with 7+ years of experience, mainly focused in the development of 3D visualization software and video-games.
-- 🌱 I’m currently learning Unity and continuously improving my C# skills.
 - 📫 You can reach me at joao.filipe.vaz@outlook.pt

 <!---